Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Continuum damage mechanics -- two prototype models

-All four models --- the isotropic and the anisotropic \modelI model (\modelIb and \modelIa) as well as the isotropic and the anisotropic \modelII model (\modelIIb and \modelIIa) --- are calibrated to experimental data from~\cite{LAN20} for comparability.
+All four models -- the isotropic and the anisotropic \modelI model (\modelIb and \modelIa) as well as the isotropic and the anisotropic \modelII model (\modelIIb and \modelIIa) -- are calibrated to experimental data from~\cite{LAN20} for comparability.
 This involves tensile experiments of case-hardened steel 16MnCrS5 up to strain amplitudes of $\ve_{11}\!\approx0.13$, which represents a typical material used in bulk forming such as forward extrusion.
-The strains remain spatially homogeneous in this deformation range and necking does not yet occur.
-Both models, the anisotropic \modelI model (\modelIa) and the anisotropic \modelII model (\modelIIa) were calibrated by means of a standard least-squares approach.
+The strains remain spatially homogeneous in this deformation range and necking does not occur.
+All four models were calibrated by means of a standard least-squares approach.
 All models share the same elastic parameters $\lambda$ and $\mu$ and the same initial yield stress $\tau_\mathrm{y}$.
 Isotropic and anisotropic variants of the same model also share the same material parameters for plasticity.
 A visualization of the calibrations is shown in Fig.~\ref{Fig:Fits} and the final list of model parameters is given in Tabs.~\ref{Tab:Fundamentals:ModelParametersEkhAniso} and \ref{Tab:Fundamentals:ModelParametersLemAniso}.

 All models match the experimental data well, see Fig.~\ref{Fig:Fits} (a, b).
 The largest error between the experiments and the calibration is associated with the \modelIIa model and occurs at a strain of $\ve_{11} = 0.07$.
 However, the respective error is below \SI{10}{\mega\pascal} and hence, less than $2.5 \%$.
 The behavior with respect to a shear mode is additionally shown in Fig.~\ref{Fig:Fits} (c) in order to highlight the models' different response -- the shear mode was not part of the calibration.
 All models show qualitatively similar behavior with a maximum deviation of less than $8 \%$.
 It shall be underlined that different models are used on purpose for a better and model-independent interpretation of the results.
 An evaluation of the individual models themselves is not intended and clearly depends on the intended application.